ezraonyinkwa/HR-Data-Analysis/README.md

 4. Employee Tenure and Turnover
    - Calculate the total number of employees hired each year.
+   - Find employees who have been with the company for more than 5 years
    - What is the tenure by job of each employee Create a stored procedure for this ?
    - What is the turnover rate by department?
    - How many employees have left the company by department?